grid-line

 Conclusion

-Whether it’s a new way to access the public markets, a digital offering, or a new investment strategy, there is no shortage of innovation in the investing world.
+Whether it’s a new technology, digital offerings, or socially-based trading strategies, there is no shortage of innovation in the investing world.

-And if the rise of meme stocks and retail traders has taught us anything, it’s to expect the unexpected in this space.
+And if the rise of retail traders and copy trading has taught us anything, it’s to expect the unexpected in this space.